PgBiel/elembic/src/element.typ

   }
 }

+/// Apply a conditional set rule to a custom element.
+The set rule is only applied if
+/// the given filter matches for that element.
+///
+/// Check out the Styling guide for more information.
+///
+/// Note that this function only accepts non-required fields (that have a `default`).
+/// Any required fields must always be specified at call site and, as such, are always
+/// going to be prioritized, so it is pointless to have set rules for those.
+///
+/// Keep in mind the limitations when using set rules, as well as revoke, reset and
+/// apply rules.
+///
+/// As such, when applying many set rules at once, please use `e.apply` instead
+/// (or specify them consecutively so `elembic` does that automatically).
+///
+/// USAGE:
+///
+/// ```typ
+/// #show: e.set_(superbox, fill: red)
+/// #show: e.cond-set(superbox.with(data: 10), fill: blue)
+///
+/// #superbox(data: 5) // this will have red fill
+/// #superbox(data: 10) // this will have blue fill
+/// ```
+///
+/// - filter (filter): filter specifying which element instances should receive this set rule.
+/// - fields (arguments): optional fields to set (positionally or named, depending on the field)
+/// -> function
+#let cond-set(filter, ..fields) = {
+  if type(filter) == function {
+    filter = filter(__elembic_data: special-data-values.get-where)
+  }
+  assert(type(filter) == dictionary and filter-key in filter, message: "element.cond-set: invalid filter, please pass just 'custom-element' or use 'custom-element.with(...)' to generate a filter.") assert("elements" in filter, message: "element.cond-set: this filter is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
+Please use an element made with an up-to-date elembic version.") assert(filter.elements != (:), message: "element.cond-set: this filter appears to not be restricted to any elements.
+It must apply to exactly one element (the one receiving the set rule).") assert(filter.elements.len() == 1, message: "element.cond-set: this filter appears to apply to more than one element.
+It must apply to exactly one element (the one receiving the set rule).") let (eid, elem) = filter.elements.pairs().first()

+  let args = (elem.parse-args)(fields, include-required: false)

+  prepare-rule(
+    ((prepared-rule-key): true, version: element-version, kind: "cond-set", name: none, mode: auto, filter: filter, element: (eid: elem.eid, default-data: elem.default-data, fields: elem.fields), args: args)
+  )
+}

 /// Apply multiple rules (set rules, etc.) at once.
 ///
 /// These rules do not count towards the "set rule limit" observed in 'Limitations';